reinator/tutorial_metabarcoding/_pages/handsOn_merqury2.md

   a-) What has happened with the assembly general statistics after it was purged?

-  b-) Why the hicanu statistics before purging shows a larger than estimated genome size?

-  c-) After purging, what the files purged and htigs mean?
+  b-) After purging, what the files purged and htigs mean?

-  d-) How is the BUSCO duplication before purging?
+  c-) How is the BUSCO duplication before purging?

-  e-) How is the busco duplication in the purged assembly after purging?
+  d-) How is the busco duplication in the purged assembly after purging?
 Why has it changed?

-  f-) What are all the QVs of the assemblies?
+  e-) What are all the QVs of the assemblies?
 Are they good QVs?

-  h-) What a QV of 50 means?
+  f-) What a QV of 50 means?

   Well done!
 Let's come back to the group all together now!